samudiogo/bootstrap3_player/README.md

 #### Styling caveat

-Works best when the player is not enclosed in too narrow a container in which case controls can appear jumbled.
-The seek and volume sliders are hidden on narrow (xs) viewports and stack in very narrow situations.
-However, this is not an entirely satisfactory solution.
+Works best when the player is not enclosed in too narrow a container in your page otherwise the player controls can appear jumbled.
+The seek slider is hidden on narrow (xs) viewports and controls can stack in very narrow situations.
+In an xs viewport I suggest you use all twelve grid colums of the page's outer container.
+The player can occupy fewer of the page's grid columns in wider viewports.
+See the example row widths in  [`index.html`](index.html).
+This is not an entirely satisfactory solution.
 Please raise an issue if this compromise doesn't suit your use case.

-#### Forked from William Randol's [bootstrap-player](https://github.com/WilliamRandol/bootstrap-player)
+##### Forked from William Randol's [bootstrap-player](https://github.com/WilliamRandol/bootstrap-player)

  -  `bootstrap-player` is great for Bootstrap 2
  -  All the functionality of William Randol's player is preserved